Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Tagging/2020-05-01-Named_Entity_Recognition_with_Bidirectional_LSTM-CNNs.md

 based on their experiement, they said that the plain SGD is bettern than other optimization algorithms.

+their dataset preprocessing:

+- All digit sequences are replaced by a single “0”.
+- Before training, we group sentences by word length into mini-batches and shuffle them.

+In addition, for the OntoNotes dataset, in order to handle the Date, Time, Money, Percent, Quantity, Ordinal, and Cardinal named entity tags, we split tokens before and after every digit.

 <div class="alert alert-info" role="alert"><i class="fa fa-info-circle"></i> <b>Note(Abstract): </b>
 Named entity recognition is a challenging task that has traditionally required large amountsof knowledge in the form of feature engineering and lexicons to achieve high performance.
 In this paper, they present a novel neural network architecture that automatically detects word- and character-level features using a hybrid bidirectional LSTM and CNN architecture, eliminating the need for most feature engineering.
 They also propose a novel method of encoding partial lexicon matches in neural networks and compare it to existing approaches.
 Extensive evaluation shows that, given only tokenized text and publicly available word embeddings
 </div>